Alberta Provincial Payroll Information

 Time with Employer 90 days

-Required Notice As soon as is reasonable before taking a leave.
+Required Notice As soon as is reasonable and practicable before taking a leave.

 Long-term Illness and Injury Leave